Wolves seize Game 1 in Overtime over Iowa

 Hague scored his unassisted tally 6:28 into the third period to force a sudden-death overtime period.
 A bad breakout pass by the Wild caused a turnover while Hague was simultaneously pinching in to cut off the exit attempt.
 Hague grabbed the loose puck and skated to the top of the right circle before sending a slap shot over Hammond to knot the game at 2-2.

 The Wolves host Iowa for Game 2 of the best-of-seven Central Division Finals at 7 p.m.
 Thursday.
-For the best ticket deals, visit ChicagoWolves.com
+For the best ticket deals, visit ChicagoWolves.com or call 1-800-THE-WOLVES.

 Latest posts by Ray Hanania (see all)